ajnelson-nist/brownzipf/README.md

 ## Usage

-To create a Zipf plot of 1-grams of terms in the Brown corpus, run `make`.
+To create an annotated Zipf plot of 1-grams of terms in the Brown corpus, run `make`.
 You may need to run a package-installing script in the `deps` directory.